-- Be currently enrolled or intend to enroll starting spring or fall 2022 in a full-time research-based master's degree program at a minority-serving institution or emerging MSI. - Be a member of a group that is underrepresented in STEM graduate education (African Americans, American Indians including Native Alaskans, Hispanics and Native Pacific Islanders) - Have a GPA of 3.2 or higher - Be a U.S. citizen or permanent resident - Have a strong desire to enroll in a PhD program after their Master's degree.
+- Be currently enrolled or intend to enroll starting Spring 2024, Fall 2024, Spring 2025, or Fall 2025 in a full-time research-based master's degree program at a minority-serving institution or emerging MSI - Have a GPA of 3.2 or higher at current institution - Be a U.S. citizen or permanent resident - Have a strong desire to enroll in a PhD program after their Master's degree.